Tom Hanks & Rita Wilson Say They Are Feeling Better Two Weeks After Coronavirus

 Let's hope Tom Hanks announcing that he and Rita Wilson are feeling better following their coronavirus diagnosis is setting the tone for this week.
 Two weeks ago, the actor revealed that he and Wilson tested positive for COVID-19, the novel coronavirus that has thrown the world into a pandemic.
 After steady regular updates, it appears the pair have all but been given the all-clear, and are sharing an inspiring message with others to keep following CDC guidelines to get us through this moment in history.

-"Two weeks after our first symptoms and we feel better," Hanks wrote on social media on Sunday night, but made sure to emphasize that this isn't the end.
+"Two weeks after our first symptoms and we feel better," Hanks wrote on social media on Sunday night, but made sure to emphasise that this isn't the end.

 Advertisement